 Unlike the Database Profile wizard in IRI Workbench which can search one table at a time, or the Flat-File Profile wizard which searches only through a selected file, the Schema Pattern Search wizard searches entire schemas for patterns.
 If only selected tables or structured files need to be searched, use the Data Class Library editor for faster results.

 This example searches a single Oracle schema using a credit card regular expression pattern.
 To use the wizard, select the schema or schemas to search.
-Start by selecting the scan option.
+Select to include matching on names if the patterns are in reference to column names.
+Select to scan tables that were not scanned previously.
+This is helpful if a scan did not finish or if new tables have been added since a previous scan.
+Click Add to add the tableSearchResults from the previous scan to exclude in this scan.
+Next, select the depth of matching.
 The choices are full scan to scan all rows and output the data matching.
-To limit the number of row to scan, select the limit option and enter the number of rows.
 If the matched data is not important, only the columns where results are found, select to not include the data results.
+If the scan should only match on the column names, select to not scan the data.

 On the next page, select the schema or schemas to search.